soubirdutta/tennis_odds/README.md

 <li>Rank Difference: Difference in rank of players</li>
 </ul>

 <p>Classification models were applied on the data, with the best accuracy achieved by a Random Forest model.
-However, the accuracy of false negatives was too low to consider the model useful for real-life betting, at least based on this limited model (more feature engineering such as accounting for form/winning streak or whether the tournament was played in a player's home country etc might improve the accuracy):</p>
+However, the accuracy of false negatives was too low to consider the model useful for real-life betting, at least based on this limited model (more feature engineering such as accounting for form/winning streaks or whether the tournament was played in a player's home country etc might improve the accuracy):</p>

 ![](images/error_report.jpg)